-By excluding small-cap growth, low-profitability stocks, we observe that between 1964 and 2018, the remaining small-cap market returned a 34bps monthly premium over the large-cap market, as measured by the Fama/French U.S. Small portfolio ex-Low Profitability Growth and the Fama/French U.S. Large portfolio, respectively.
-The premium was reliably different from zero (t-statistic: 2.94).
-This suggests that a small-cap strategy would benefit from excluding growth stocks with low profitability.
+By excluding small-cap growth, low profitability stocks, we observe that between 1964 and 2018, the remaining small-cap market returned a 34bps monthly premium over the large-cap market, as measured by the Fama/French U.S. Small portfolio ex-Low Profitability Growth and the Fama/French U.S. Large portfolio, respectively.
+The premium was reliably different from zero (t-statistic: 2.94), which suggests that a small-cap strategy would benefit from excluding growth stocks with low profitability.

 Therefore, we’d expect a small-cap strategy would benefit from accounting for both the underperformance of small-cap growth, low profitability stocks, and the underperformance of small high asset growth firms.